EdCharbeneau/edcharbeneau.github.io/_drafts/functional-c#.md

 ASP.NET MVC is another popular place you may have encountered extension methods.
 Extension methods are used throughout MVC to provide what is affectionately been named syntactic sugar.
 This is when a method is created to make the API easier to use or understand.
 Extension methods are found in View code as HTML Helpers and also found in application code like Middleware.
 Often times these methods are abstractions built upon more complex methods with many parameters.
 The abstractions allow developers to use the easier API calls while behind the scenes overloaded methods are called.

-    // better example needed here, dig in to some source code
     // @Html.LabelFor(parameters)

     // app.UseSomeMiddleware()